You must be aware of individual rights that your personal assistant (PA) may be entitled to.

 ACAS also has lots of detailed information on discrimination in relation to the different protected characteristics.

 Bullying and harassment is behaviour that makes someone feel intimidated or offended and is unlawful under the Equality Act 2010.
 Employers are responsible for preventing bullying and harassment – they are liable for any harassment suffered by their employees.
-See the GOV.UK website for more information.
+See GOV.UK for more information.